Acorns Review 2023: Micro-Investing App Pros and Cons

 Acorns says these socially responsible investing portfolios are designed to provide exposure to more sustainable companies, while still striving to perform as well as a traditional portfolio.

 You can opt into one of four of Acorns’ sustainable portfolios for no additional monthly cost.
 However, the ETFs in these ESG portfolios come with slightly higher expense ratios.

 Acorns charges a flat monthly management fee for its services.
 It advertises two different membership tiers: a $3 option and a $5 option.

 There is an Acorns Assist option that’s $1 a month for those experiencing economic hardship.
 Existing customers can request Acorns by following these steps on the company’s website.

 |Price per month

 Acorns Assist (for existing customers facing economic hardship)

 We suggest locking in that $1 Acorns Assist price if you can.
-Otherwise, spending $36 a year for a brokerage account is pretty expensive, especially if your account balance is low.
+Otherwise, spending $36 a year for a brokerage account is a little pricey, especially if your account balance is low.

-However, if you’re more comfortable with Acorns or want to give it a try, at the end of the day, we’re just happy you’re investing.
-It’s a good first step;, just mind those management fees over time.
+However, at the end of the day, we’re just happy you’re investing.
+It’s a good first step; just mind those management fees over time.

 What Acorns Offers